mendix/docs/content/partners/siemens/mindsphere-mobile-native.md

     ![DeveloperCockpit](attachments/mindsphere-mobile-native/DC_CreateApp.png)

 1. Open the tab **Configurations** and specify a value for the **custom-scheme** which is your Deep Link.
 Please copy the value, we will need it later again.
 Note: the value should be unique for your app.
 If another app installed on the phone is using the same value it might trouble the authentication process.
+E.g. use a combination of company and app name.

     ![DeveloperCockpit](attachments/mindsphere-mobile-native/DC_DeepLink.png)